 Of the 1,200 Japanese forces dug in on Songshan Mountain when the battle began three months earlier, only a few dozen were still alive when this photo was taken.
-These women were probably hiding in the cave immediately behind and had just been captured.
+These women were probably hiding in the cave immediately behind the frontline and had just been captured.
 They had been told that if captured they would be tortured.

 This woman also appears in the film.
 She is noteworthy there for her fear of the movie camera: near the end of the sequence she breaks ranks to hide behind one of her fellows.
 Another woman is also manifestly uncomfortable about being filmed and tries to remain off camera.

 Five of the women reported later to American journalist Walter G. Rundle that they gave him false names so as to protect their families.
 It is significant that while the movement to secure proper compensation for the 'Comfort Women' has striven to identify as many of the victims as possible, their instinct at the time seems to have been to conceal their identities.